mattermost/mattermost-developer-documentation/site/content/contribute/gsoc/_index.md

 All project ideas are listed as issues on our community GitHub repo.
 Here are the summaries:
 * [Playbooks mobile app](https://github.com/mattermost/community/issues/171) - Build a proof of concept Playbooks integration for the Mattermost mobile app.
 * [Boards mobile app](https://github.com/mattermost/community/issues/170) - Build a proof of concept Boards integration for the Mattermost mobile app.
-* [CI pipeline analysis](https://github.com/mattermost/community/issues/169) - Publish a plugin to analyze the CI pipelines in Mattermost to alert the team of build and test failures
+* [CI pipeline analysis](https://github.com/mattermost/community/issues/169) - Publish a plugin to analyze the CI pipelines in Mattermost to alert the team of build and test failures.
-* [Speech to Text Integration](https://github.com/mattermost/community/issues/168) - Publish a plugin to analyze the CI pipelines in Mattermost to alert the team of build and test failures
+* [Speech to Text Integration](https://github.com/mattermost/community/issues/168) - Publish a plugin to record an audio message, convert it to text and send it to a channel.
 * [Post Edit History](https://github.com/mattermost/community/issues/167) - Publish a plugin to view the history of edits in posts and improve message history auditing.
 * [Recordings for Calls](https://github.com/mattermost/community/issues/166) - Design and implement a recordings service for Calls.
 * [Qualify posts importance](https://github.com/mattermost/community/issues/165) - Design and implement a system that introduces the concept of importance to Mattermost messages.